 - 11. WGA is the consolidated financial statements of all government components in the UK.
 HM Treasury is responsible for preparing WGA statements at a UK level.
 The Treasury requires government departments in England to consolidate their arms-length bodies with their own information.
 It has provided guidance on the preparation of the DCTs.
 The Treasury refers to itself in its guidance as the primary consolidator, and the departments as sub-consolidators. - 12.
 Although there is no sub-consolidation of Scottish bodies, the Scottish Government has agreed to provide Treasury with equivalent information.
-Scottish local authorities have been advised by the Scottish Government to follow the Treasury guidance for authorities in England.
+Scottish bodies are therefore required to follow the Treasury guidance.
 The Scottish Government has, however, agreed different submission deadlines to those set out in the Treasury guidance.
 The agreed deadlines are reflected in this technical guidance note.